|Victorious King Jan III Sobieski dictating his famous letter to the Pope and Kings of Europe.|

 The very same evening, at the lush confinments of vizir's regal tent, King Jan III Sobieski wrote the famous letter to pope Innocent XI and other European kings: "Venimus, vidimus: Deus vincit" (We came, we saw: God won").
 It was very suiting and apropraite to his victory paraphrase of words of other famous victorious commander - Julius Caesar, who wrote to the Senate in Rome after his swift victory over Persian forces in 46 B.C. just 3 words: "Veni, vidi, vici" (I came, I saw, I won).

 Just 89 years later the same Austria saved by Poland from obliteration, along with Germany and Russia, have conspired and participated in partitions of Poland, leading to disappearance of the Polish state for more than a century.
-It was fully acknowledge by all world countries without any fuss... with a single exception: Ottoman Empire.
-It was Turkey who became the last and only country in the world to never recognize the partitions and disappearance of Poland...
+It was fully acknowledge by all world countries without any fuss... with a notable exception: The Ottoman Empire.
+It was Turkey who became the last and only country in the world to never recognize the partitions and disappearance of Poland until She was resurrected 100 years later...

 © Digitales Scriptor